 Some of the crucial things you need to look for in a tweeter are:

 Power Handling – This denotes the amount of power that is required to break down your tweeter.
 Tweeters tend to run out of juice at higher volumes.
 So, you must look for a high-quality speaker with good power-handling capabilities.

 Frequency Range – Frequency range refers to how low or high frequencies can be sent through your tweeter without any distortion.
 A better frequency response means cleaner sound and more detail in music reproduction overall.

 Sensitivity – This is the measurement of how efficiently a tweeter converts electrical energy into acoustic sound waves.
 The higher, the better as it means that your speaker can produce louder output with lower amounts of power input.

 Impedance – Impedance refers to the amount of resistance put up by an electric circuit when current tries to pass through it (the analogy would be water trying to flow through pipes).

 How Much of a Difference Do Tweeters Make?

 The main objective of tweeters is to reproduce the highs that play when you hear music.

 They make instruments like horns, guitars, and vocals spring to life.
 Tweeters are also essential for stereo sound separation.

-While we would recommend ribbon tweeters for most uses except for large environments such as churches or auditoriums, the fact os the matter is that any type of tweeter can sound poorly depending on several factors.
-So, use the above a general guide to determine which type of tweeter is right for you.
+While we would recommend ribbon tweeters for most uses except for large environments such as churches or auditoriums, the fact of the matter is that any type of tweeter can sound poorly depending on several factors.
+So, use the above general guide to determine which type of tweeter is right for you.
 Find as many different brands as you can stand to audition and then choose based on what you hear.
-That’s is always the best way to go about it.
+That is always the best way to go about it.
 Good luck!